Wondering exactly where to go in Europe this summer?

-Iceland in summer is a land of magic: of midnight sun, natural hot springs, endless fields of blooming lupines, glaciers, unbelievably green landscapes, and of course, the otherworldly waterfalls that the country is known for.
+Iceland in summer is a land of magic: of the midnight sun, natural hot springs, endless fields of blooming lupines, glaciers, unbelievably green landscapes, and of course, the otherworldly waterfalls that the country is known for.

 Located on the “heel of the boot”, so to speak, the Puglia region of Italy is known for its lovely beaches, whitewashed villages, and delicious food (especially seafood and orecchiette pasta).

 While what is arguably its most famous village, Alberobello, home of the trulli, is not on the coast at all, Puglia is generally seen as a beach destination in Europe–and while it has been popular with European travelers for ages, its profile is growing around the world.

 Consider adding a stop in the haunting city of Matera, which is technically located next door in Basilicata but is a common addition to trips to Puglia!